michaelemery/staticanalysis/README.md

 | **imprecise** | Found the error but wrongly flagged safe code. |
 | **unsound** | Did not find anything. | yes <br> *-2* |
 | **aberrant** | Did not find the error, and wrongly flagged safe code. |

-Note that descriptions are consistent regardless of how many false negatives or false positives are identified by the the checker in each test.